tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

    -Thomas noticed that his model performs very well on the training data but poorly on unseen test data.
 Which problem is his model likely suffering from?<br/>
 Overfitting

+   -Cristin, a machine learning engineer, is training a time-sensitive model and mistakenly included future timestamps in the training set.
+Which of the following would prevent data leakage?<br/>
+Excluding features that rely on future data during training<br/>
+(To mitigate data leakage, one should keep the training, validation, and test datasets separated to ensure no future information leaks into the training data. )